wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 18 He put the charge of the vessel into the hands of one of his officers, whose name was Yarnell, a trusty man ;

-19 Then, with the starry banner of Columbia in his band, did the gallant Perry leap into his cock-boat, while his brave mariners quickly conveyed him to another fighting vessel of the United States called the Niagara, commanded by a valiant m in, whose name was Elliot.
+19 Then, with the starry banner of Columbia in his hand, did the gallant Perry leap into his cock-boat, while his brave mariners quickly conveyed him to another fighting vessel of the United States called the Niagara, commanded by a valiant man, whose name was Elliot.

-20 After this again the vessels uttered heir thunders and fought hard, and the men of Columbia poured out destruction upon die servants of the king.
+20 After this again the vessels uttered their thunders and fought hard, and the men of Columbia poured out destruction upon the servants of the king.

 21 And it came to pass, that the skilful contrivance of Perry, and the bravery of his men, at length forced the whole fleet of the king to become captive--even unto the cock boats of Columbia.

-22 Thus again was the mighty lion humbled before .the eagle :for six strong vessels of Britain were overcome at one time.
+22 Thus again was the mighty lion humbled before the eagle : for six strong vessels of Britain were overcome at one time.

 23 And the slain and wounded of the king that day, was about an hundred thirty and five ; beside there were a thousand prisoners.